Administration Building and Resource & Referral Services Learn More →

 CAREGIVER SUPPORT GROUP

-WALK TO END ALZHEIMER'S STEERING COMMITTEE
+NORTHERN PANHANDLE WALK TO END ALZHEIMER'S STEERING COMMITTEE

-PROGRAMS AND WORKSHOPS ON THE SCHEDULE!
+WORKSHOPS and PROGRAMS ON THE SCHEDULE!

 Morgan Pavol of the WV Alzheimer's Association will present Effective Communication Strategies on June 21 from 2:00 pm - 3:00 pm with sign in starting at 1:30 pm.
 We're partnering with Good Shepherd Nursing Home to bring this free program to our community in observance of Alzheimer's & Brain Awareness Month and the Longest Day and the program will be held at Good Shepherd.
+Call us at 304 243-0996 to register.

 More programs are to be added so keep an eye on our web page!